Skip to main content

 ConnectionSelect the access method of the data source.
 Supports access through IP Address, Gateway, SSH Tunnel three methods.

-• IP Address: Access the data source through a public network address.
+• IP Address: Access the data source through the public network address.

-• Gateway: A secure and fast intranet access method provided by NineData.
-First, you need to connect the host where the data source is located.
-For the connection method, please refer to Add Gateway.
+• Gateway: A secure and fast intranet access method provided by NineData, which requires the data source host to be connected first.
+For connection methods, please refer to Add Gateway.

 • SSH Tunnel: Access the data source through an SSH tunnel.